anwaldt/sound_synthesis_introduction/Website/posts/Modulation/fm-synthesis-introduction.rst

 is important, since it results in percussive sound qualities.
-In musical applications, multiple carriers and modulators, referred to as operators, are conncected in different configurations, for generating richer timbres.
+In musical applications, multiple carriers and modulators, referred to as operators, are connected in different configurations, for generating richer timbres.

 .. figure:: /images/Sound_Synthesis/modulation/fm-chowning-flow-2.png